St Vincent's Hospital, Sydney: Foundation

-Heart, lung and bone-marrow transplantation

-St Vincent's is a leading medical, surgical and research facility.
-It has been at the forefront of innovation in areas such as heart, lung and bone marrow transplantation.
+Organ transplant

+St Vincent's has carried out pioneering work in organ transplant, including heart and lungs.

 The first Australian heart transplant was performed on 23 October 1968 by a team led by Harry Windsor on a 57-year-old, Richard Pye, who survived for 45 days after the operation.

 The hospital was also the first Australian hospital to implement a successful cardiac transplant program.
 While Windsor led the team, the surgeon who conducted the first successful transplant in 1982 was Victor Chang, a Chinese-Australian cardiothoracic surgeon.
 One of the first patients to receive a new heart at St Vincent's was 14-year-old Fiona Coote who, on 7 April 1984, became Australia's youngest and first female heart transplant recipient at the time.

-In 2014 the world's first dead heart transplant was performed at St. Vincent's on 57-year-old Michelle Gribilar who was suffering from congenital heart failure.
-A few weeks later 43-year-old Jan Damen, who also suffered from congenital heart failure, received the world's second dead heart transplant.
+In 2014, the world's first contemporary dead (donation after circulatory death [DCD]) heart transplant was performed at St. Vincent's on 57-year-old Michelle Gribilar who was suffering from congenital heart failure.
+A few weeks later, 43-year-old Jan Damen, who also suffered from congenital heart failure, received the world's second dead heart transplant.